uClibc-ng - a small C Library for Linux

 uClibc-ng strives to be standards compliant, which means that most

-functions.
-However, many GNU extensions are not supported because they have
+uClibc-ng functions.
+However, many GNU extensions are not supported

-Lesser General Public License, which can be found in the file COPYING.LIB.
+the GNU Lesser General Public License, which can be found in the

 And most of all, be sure to have some fun! :-)